LogtalkDotOrg/logtalk-for-vscode/README.md

 #### Logtalk project testers

-    "logtalk.tester.script": "/usr/local/bin/logtalk_tester"
+    "logtalk.tester.script": ""
     "logtalk.tester.arguments": [ ]

-Automation script for running tests and its arguments.
-The arguments **must** included at least the `-p` option specifying the Prolog backend.
-For example, assuming a POSIX system (e.g. macOS, Linux, or BSD), using SWI-Prolog as the backend, with the integration scripts installed at `/usr/local/bin`:
+Absolute path to the `logtalk_tester` automation script and its arguments, which **must** include at least the `-p` option specifying the Prolog backend.
+For example, assuming a POSIX system (e.g. macOS, Linux, or BSD), using SWI-Prolog as the backend, with the scripts installed at `/usr/local/bin`:

     "logtalk.tester.script": "/usr/local/bin/logtalk_tester"
     "logtalk.tester.arguments": [ "-p", "swi" ]